-You may need to remove the existing version to resolve the compatibility issue.
+You may need to remove the existing version o resolve any attibility issues.
 However, be aware that other software may be using the incompatible version.
-Contact your system administrator before attempting to remove any incompatible version.
+Contact your system administrator before attempting to remove any incompatible version

-If you determine that the version can be removed safely, use Windows' Add or Remove Programs to remove it (note that you may have to remove several entries to completely remove the version).
+If you determine that the vertion can be removed a fely, use Windows' Add or Remove Programs to remove it (note that you may have to remove several entries to completely remove the version).